Pandarlu/MOTION2KEY_BitController/README.md

 It detects user actions via MediaPipe Pose enhanced with robust logic, and sends corresponding keystrokes to the foreground application—enabling full-body motion control for any game.
 The current version is fully compatible with BIT.TRIP RUNNER, a rhythm-based platformer.

-It also logs joint movement metrics, and generates comprehensive Excel/CSV reports along with a dashboard summary of the previous game level.
+It also logs joint movement metrics, and generates comprehensive data reports along with a dashboard summary of the previous game level.
 The analysis includes Action Counts, Range of Motion (ROM) per joint, and Grouped Averages by Action Type.

-## 🧠 Credits
 Developed by [Zixuan Lu](https://github.com/Pandarlu)
 For educational and research use under the **MOTION2KEY** project.

+## 💡 Features

+- **Camera-based motion detection** using MediaPipe Pose.
+- **Real-time keystroke mapping** for game control.
+- **Adjustable interface** with Snap Game functionality.
+- **Action hint display** for supported gestures.
+- **Automatic session summary dashboard**

+---

 ## 🚀 How to Run